InfinityCollaborations/EANBIT_training/README.md

 - advanced scripting staff
 - even some workflow language info

-So this should be fun
+So this should be :fire: :+1:

+Enjoyyy!!